-To the zombified Conservative champions of Ronald Reagan, nothing else apparently is sacred.
-There are no truths insufficiently Reagan that deserve to survive his violent worship.
+To the zombified conservative champions of Ronald Reagan, nothing other than Him is apparently sacred.
+There are no truths insufficiently Reagan that deserve to survive his worship.

 To witless: some of the gilded “truths” of Reagan’s presidency.
-While the almost-a-century opposition of American leaders to Soviet Communism, at a cost of thousands of lives and probably trillions of dollars, is a trifle you might remember, it was actually a bunch of tough talk from the actor/President that wiped the Evil Empire out.
-No, pay no mind as well to the freedom-hungry Soviets who chose Gorbachev to change their world because Reagan’s foreign lips were what did the trick.
+While the almost-a-century opposition of American leaders to Soviet Communism, at a cost of thousands of lives and probably trillions of dollars, is a trifle you might remember it was actually a bunch of tough talk from the actor/President that wiped the Evil Empire out.
+Pay no mind to the freedom-hungry Soviets who chose Gorbachev to remake their world because Reagan’s lips were what did the trick.
 And, lest we forget, it was he, Ronald Magnus, that proved you could slash the government to balance budgets and spark Great American Prosperity.
-Just forget the nuclear, record-setting explosion of the debt that forced both Bush 41 and Clinton to raise taxes to avoid fiscal catastrophe.
-Oh, and the recession he left Poppy with.
+Just forget the nuclear record-setting explosion of the debt that forced both Bush 41 and Clinton to raise taxes in order to avoid fiscal catastrophe.
+Oh, and forget the recession he left Poppy with as well.

-So reality is loosely associated with The Greatest President Ever.
+It seems that reality is only loosely associated with The Greatest President Ever.

 Exactly.
 Now comes the latest bit of historic psychedelia attributed to Him.
-Did you know Ronald Reagan was totally awesome to the Black people?
+Did you know Ronald Reagan was totally awesome to black people?

 Who was the first black president?

 Two decades before the election of Barack Obama, novelist Toni Morrison dubbed Bill Clinton “our first black President.”
 She even said that Clinton was “blacker than any actual black person who could ever be elected in our children’s lifetime.”

 Well, I could make an even stronger case for my father, Ronald Reagan, as “our first black president” — but I won’t make that claim.